baneDD/cleancode/content/posts/2019-25-11---Imperative-and-Declarative-Programming.md

 ![Photo by Phoenix Han on Unsplash](/media/pineapple.jpg) Photo by [Phoenix Han](https://unsplash.com/@@phienix_han) on [Unsplash](https://unsplash.com)

 The fundamental difference between these paradigms lies in the level of abstraction that they provide.
-Where imperative programming is concerned with specifying exactlyhowto achieve a desired outcome, declarative programming allows the programmer to focus onwhatthey want to achieve.
+Where imperative programming is concerned with specifying exactly _how_ to achieve a desired outcome, declarative programming allows the programmer to focus on _what_ they want to achieve.
 The declarative style is a higher level of abstraction and is more suited to higher-level tasks such as modeling a system, while imperative programming is more suited to low level tasks such as task automation.

 <br/>
 <br/>